What to feed a rabbit downloadable sheet

 Rabbits evolved to have tails to help them communicate with other rabbits, to help them escape predators, and allow them to maintain balance as they move.
 In domestic rabbits, their tails can help their owner to understand how they’re feeling and what they need through body language

-A rabbit’s white tail is easily seen against their darker coat.
+A rabbit’s white tail is easily seen against its darker coat.
 Wild rabbits use their tail to signal to other rabbits in their colony that there’s danger approaching by flicking their tail up.
-This allows the other rabbits to freeze, hide, or run back to the warren for safety.
+This allows the other rabbits to freeze, hide, or return to the warren for safety.

-This is also known as altruistic behavior, meaning it’s for the greater benefit of the group.
+This is also known as altruistic behavior, meaning it’s for the more significant benefit of the group.
 Rabbits will warn others of danger, even if it puts them in harm’s way.
 They also drum with their hind legs to warn of a predator approaching.

-If you have a pet rabbit, you’ll notice they often turn very quickly especially when they’re running around.
+Turning and Balancing – If you have a pet rabbit, they often turn very quickly, especially when running around.
 The same applies to wild rabbits.
 Their tail helps them to balance as they turn.
 The tail moves in the opposite direction as they turn to balance out their weight and ensure they can move quickly and smoothly.

-Rabbits use the white of their tails to confuse predators as they run away.
+Escaping Predators – Rabbits use the white of their tails to confuse predators as they run away.
 This helps them to escape.
 Their short tail also ensures predators don’t have much to grab onto.
-In the next part of this article, we’ll chat more about how their tail helps them escape.

-If your rabbit is chasing their tail, it might be that they’re bored and need more entertainment.
-It could also mean they want to mate, or there’s a health issue with their back end that’s bothering them.
+If your rabbit is chasing their tail, it might be bored and need more entertainment.
+It could also mean they want to mate or a health issue with their back end is bothering them.

 Tail PositionWhat It Might Mean